Painting a floor is a great way to beautify and protect it. But can you paint a shower floor?

 How To Paint Shower Floor Tiles?

 Painting shower floor tiles is different from painting a concrete shower floor.
-Tiles don’t accept paint, so you must prep the tiles.
+Tiles don’t accept paint, so you must prep them.

 Here are the tools you need: